-- Level 2-Quoted prices in active markets for similar assets and liabilities, or other inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument. - Level 3-Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets and liabilities.
+- Level 1-Quoted prices in active markets for identical assets and liabilities. - Level 2-Quoted prices in active markets for similar assets and liabilities, or other inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument. - Level 3-Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets and liabilities.
 This includes certain pricing models, discounted cash flow methodologies and similar techniques that use significant unobservable inputs.

 The Company measures any cash and cash equivalents, accounts receivable, accounts payable and client fund obligations at fair value on a recurring basis using Level 1 inputs.
-The Company considers the recorded value of these financial assets and liabilities to approximate the fair value of the respective assets and liabilities at June 30, 2019 and 2020 based upon the short-term nature of these assets and liabilities.
+The Company considers the recorded value of these financial assets and liabilities to approximate the fair value of the respective assets and liabilities at June 30, 2020 and 2021 based upon the short-term nature of these assets and liabilities.

 Marketable securities, consisting of securities classified as available-for-sale as well as certain cash equivalents, are recorded at fair value on a recurring basis using Level 2 inputs obtained from an independent pricing service.
 Available-for-sale securities include commercial paper, corporate bonds, asset-backed securities and U.S. treasury securities.
 The independent pricing service utilizes a variety of inputs including benchmark yields, broker/dealer quoted prices, reported trades, issuer spreads as well as other available market data.
 The Company, on a sample basis, validates the pricing from the independent pricing service against another third-party pricing source for reasonableness.
 The Company has not adjusted any prices obtained by the independent pricing service, as it believes they are appropriately valued.
-There were no available-for-sale securities classified in Level 3 of the fair value hierarchy at June 30, 2019 or 2020, and the Company did not transfer assets between Levels during the years ended June 30, 2019 or 2020.
+There were no available-for-sale securities classified in Level 3 of the fair value hierarchy at June 30, 2020 or 2021.